malcolmswaine/LongRunningTasksSimulation/README.md

 The actual job is run by hangfire so that it is resilient and can be both restarted and monitored using the hangfire dashboard.

-When the task is complete, the Front End is updated.
+When the task is complete, the Front End is alerted, and the user can run another task.

 ## Basic Happy Days Workflow